-Why settle with a last name?
-Use these three options for building an effective and timeless brand name!
+Looking for a great company name?
+Use these three naming strategies for building an effective and timeless brand name!

 For consulting firms and other start up companies, few items are more important than the company brand name itself.
+That’s where the right business naming strategies make a difference.
 Without a strong and compelling brand identity, most companies get lost in a sea of sound-alike, descriptive or meaningless names.
-The most common mistake is simply using the owner’s initials or surname (e.g. FJZ Associates or RWJones Consulting.)
+The most common naming mistake is simply using the owner’s initials or surname (e.g. FJZ Associates or RWJones Consulting.)

-Rather than taking the predictable path of a mediocre company name, why not create something that helps to provide a sense of the company’s meaning, purpose and direction?
+Rather than taking the predictable path of a common company name, create something unique and compelling that provides a sense of the company’s meaning, purpose and direction.
 Here are a few such naming strategies, specifically for consulting companies.

 1. Build the company name on a key attribute